unknownue/gli-rs/README.md

 ## Get help

-Welcome to create issues if you have any questions or find any of api is missing.
+If you get any questions or find any api is missing, welcome to create an issue.

-## License

-The repository is under [MIT license](http://opensource.org/licenses/MIT).